 The waiter, the blacksmith, called him and said it was too late to reach school.
 He thought he was making fun of her.
 Then he has reached the school’s panting.

 He had to open the door and reached his seat in front of everyone.
 He was blushing and became very afraid.
-This made her very surprised and confused that instead of scolding her, M Hamel spoke to her very politely and asked her to sit in her seat.
+It made me very surprised and confused that instead of scolding, M. Hamel spoke to her very politely and asked her to sit in her seat.

-After Franz calmed down, he noticed that M Hamel was wearing some different clothes.
-That’s Hamel wore only on special occasions.
+After Franz calmed down, he noticed that M. Hamel was wearing some different clothes.
+That’s what Hamel wore only on special occasions.

-The whole school was doing very strange practices and the atmosphere was serious.
-But the thing that surprised him the most was that he wanted to see the people of the village sitting quietly on his back.
-They all looked very sad and everyone had sadness on their faces.
+The whole school was doing excellent practices, and the atmosphere was solemn.
+But the thing that surprised me the most was that he wanted to see the village people sitting quietly on his back.
+They all looked unfortunate, and everyone had sadness on their faces.

 Order from Berlin: the Last Lesson Summary

-The order had come from Berlin to teach only German in the schools of Alsace and Lorraine and he would be departure the school the after that day.
+The order had come from Berlin to teach only German in Alsace and Lorraine’s schools, and he would be departure the school the after that day.
 These words were like a thunderclap to little Franz.
 Now he remembered the gathering at the town hall.

-Franz was totally shocked by the abrupt turn of dealings.
-He regretted not having learnt his lessons when there was still time.
+Franz was shocked by the abrupt turn of dealings.
+He regretted not having learned his lessons when there was still time.

 Suggest: The Enemy Summary of Class 12

-The thought that M Hamel was going away and he would never see him again, made him forget all about his ruler and how cranky M Hamel was.
+The thought that M. Hamel was going away and never seeing him again made him forget all about his ruler and how cranky M. Hamel was.
 Franz was feeling very sorry for him.

-It was in honour of his `the last lesson summary’ that he had put on his fine clothes, and the village people had gathered there to say their thanks towards him, and to show their value for their country.
+It was honor of the last lesson summary that he had put on his fine clothes, and the village people had gathered there to say their thanks towards him and show their value for their country.

 When Franz was thinking this, he called his name; it was his turn to narrate.
-Would have given him everything if he had said it more clearly than the rule, but unluckily he got mixed up on the first words.
-He was blushing and stood up holding his desk.
+I would have given him everything if he had said it more clearly than the rule, but unluckily he got mixed up on the first words.
+He was blushing and stood up, holding his desk.

-M Hemel said that he would not beat Franz.
+M. Hamel said that he would not beat Franz.
 He criticized the people of Alsace for their habit of keeping them from learning until the next day.
-He was blamed for not giving his parents an interest in his studies.
+He blamed himself for not giving his parents interest in his studies.

 Significance of Mother Tongue

-M. Hemel spoke about the French language when he called it the most attractive, most explicit and most logical language in the world.
+M. Hamel spoke about the French language when he called it the most attractive, most explicit, and most logical language in the world.
 He wanted the people of France to retain their language among themselves.

 According to him, whenever people of a particular nation are imprisoned, they fast for their language; it seems as if they have a key to jail.

-M Hemel brings new copies for him that day and everyone was engrossed in their work.
-Even small children sitting in the classroom were tracing their fish hooks, as if they were French.
+M. Hamel brings new copies for him that day, and everyone was engrossed in their work.
+Even small children sitting in the classroom were tracing their fish hooks as if they were French.

-Anyway, if a person does any work with complete impunity, then eventually someone will become emotional.
+Anyway, if a person does any work with complete impunity, someone will eventually become emotional.
 Some even started crying, but M. Hamel listened to each “the last lesson summary” with courage and patience.
-Finally, as the church clock struck twelve, M. Hemel stood upright.
+Finally, as the church clock struck twelve, M. Hamel stood upright.

-It was very clear that he had also become affecting.
-He tried to speak, but was suffocated.
+He had also become affecting.
+He tried to speak but was suffocated.
 Then he turned to the blackboard and wrote as big as he could Vive La France!
 That means long-lived France.
-He then dismissed the class, signalling everyone to depart.
+He then dismissed the class, signaling everyone to depart.

-NCERT Book Word Meanings: The Last Lesson Summary
+NCERT Book Difficult Word Meanings: The Last Lesson Summary